jerryryle/rogueportal/docs/index.md

 ### Set up a WiFi connection for internet access
 In order to configure the device, you'll need to configure the Raspberry Pi to connect to your WiFi network.
 You can either run `sudo raspi-config` and configure your network from the GUI or do it manually with the following steps.

-Type this command to edit the wireless configuration:
+Open the wireless configuration with this command:
 ```bash
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```